Great Tips That Will Make Your Next Cabinet Installation Pain-Free

 Use 2x2s to secure cabinets to the floor

 Cabinets that make up islands and peninsulas need to be secured to the floor.
 Join the island cabinets and set them in place.
 Trace an outline of the cabinets on the floor.
-Screw 2x2s to the floor 1/2 in. on the inside of the line to account for the thickness of the cabinets.
+Screw 2x2s to the floor 1/2 an inch on the inside of the line to account for the thickness of the cabinets.
 Anchor the island cabinets to the 2x2s with screws.
 If needed, place flooring blocks under the 2x2s.

 Raise the cabinets for flooring

-If the kitchen flooring is going to be hardwood or tile, and you’re installing it after the cabinets, you’ll have to raise the cabinets off the floor or the dishwasher won’t fit under the countertop.
+If the kitchen flooring is going to be hardwood or tile, and you are installing it after the cabinets, you’ll have to raise the cabinets off the floor or the dishwasher won’t fit under the countertop.
 Use blocks to represent the finished floor height, and add those distances to the guide line for the base cabinet tops.
 Hold the blocks back a bit from the front so the flooring can tuck underneath.
 Your flooring guys will love you for this.

-Cut oversize holes
+Cut oversized holes

-Cutting exact size holes for water lines and drainpipes might impress your wife or customer, but such precision is likely to result in unnecessary headaches for you.
+Cutting exact size holes for water lines and drainpipes might impress your customer, but such precision is likely to result in unnecessary headaches for you.
 Cutting larger holes makes it easier to slide the cabinet into place and provides wiggle room for minor adjustments.
 No one’s going to notice the oversize holes once the cabinet is filled with dish soaps, scrubbers and recycling bins.